jgerbert/tumbleweeds/readme.md

 - `Tumbleweed.js`: Represents the tumbleweed Hexagon (ball) and its movement logic.
 - `Wind.js`: Represents the wind and its force generation.
 Uses Simplex noise with x and y direction and force.
 - `WindArrow.js`: manages the display of a wind arrow and the generation of particles to represent the effect of wind in the game environment
-- `Particle.js`: particles class manages the partcles that represent dust in the game.
+- `Particle.js`: particles class manages the partcles that represent atmospheric dust in the game.
 - `Player.js`: Represents a game player with properties and methods related to scoring and serving.

 ## `js/views/`